nefrock/embeddedsw-rs/README.md

 You can use this crate to develop baremetal application with memory safety.

+## Requirements
+This crate requires XSCT (Xilinx Software Command-Line Tool).
+Make sure you have one of the fllowing Vitis installed:
+- Vitis v2021.1 (64-bit)
+- Vitis v2021.2 (64-bit)

 ## Installation
 1. Write the follonwing depndency in `Cargo.toml`.